 “Some people will actually use a rumenotomy (puncturing the rumen-located high on the left side of the lumbar region in severe bloat cases) in severe, life-threatening situations.
 This procedure is not for the weak stomached, as the pressure will result in the expulsion of a significant amount of the rumen contents.
 Also, the area will need to be cleaned and sutured after the rumenotomy is performed.”

 I would never wish any shepherd to experience the death of a beloved (or not so beloved) sheep from bloat.
 I hope that you never have to see what bloat looks like.
 But do try to recognize the symptoms of healthy ruminating sheep so that you are able to also recognize signs of ruminant distress.
-And keep on hand some remedies so that-should an emergency arrive-you can quickly react and hopefully save an animal.
+And keep on hand some remedies so if an emergency should arrive, you can quickly react and hopefully save an animal.